scottleedavis/scottleedavis.github.io/index.md

 ### May 2002

 * Graduated from [Westminster College](https://westminstercollege.edu/) with 3.73 GPA
-* Bemis, NSF, and Westminster Excellece scholarships
+* Bemis, NSF, and Westminster Excellence scholarships

-I built a voice controlled lego mindstorms project that had two robots that manuevered around an 8'x10' board looking for colored cans and moving them to collored squares.
+I built a voice controlled lego mindstorms project with two robots that maneuvered around an 8'x10' board looking for colored cans and moving them to colored squares.

 ![achilles](assets/img/achilles.jpg)
 ![tortoise](assets/img/tortoise.jpg)